-Providing highly reliable, low-cost clean electricity using advanced technology
+Providing highly reliable, low-cost clean electricity using

 Our mission is to use carbon-free energy to provide a highly reliable supply of electricity at a low price.
-This project is an opportunity that can provide an ideal model for achieving our mission with our existing local energy infrastructure.
+This project is an opportunity that can provide an ideal model for achieving our food & packaging machinery, steel structure plants, printing & packaging machinery, etc.

-By using MHI Group's gas turbines, with their highly flexible operation, this project has pointed the way for innovation, opening up new pathways as a power source that can adjust the electricity demand and supply gaps arising from the spread of clean, renewable energy.
+By using MHI Group's gas turbines, with their highly flexible operation, this project has pointed the way for innovation, opening up new pathways as a power source that can adjust the electricity demand and supply gaps arising from the spread of clean, renewable to receive orders for new transportation systems' projects that expected to see a recovery in demands, in addition to steady 0&M service and system enhancement business.
+In chemical plants, meanwhile, we are focusing on the field of clean-fuel, where demand is expanding.